qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

   * Spells: [Advanced spells](./advanced-spells.pdf)
   * Items: Sky Robes. +1 to AC, 10% chance of deflecting a spell

 The northmost sewerway, which provides passage to the __Reservoir__, is blocked by three Portcullis.
 The players can see light coming from a point down the tunnel, but it's too far to make out what's down there.
 These porticullis can only be opened by the __three porticullis levers__ scattered around the map.
-The levers are located in
+The levers are located in:

 * The Boss Quarters
 * The Contraband Room